 To Understand Iran, Try History, Not Hysteria

-Most Americans think that the U.S.-Iran conflict began in 1979 with the seizure of the American Embassy in Tehran by Islamic revolutionaries.
+Most Americans think that the US-Iran conflict began in 1979 with the seizure of the American Embassy in Tehran by Islamic revolutionaries.
 Nothing could be further from the truth.
-The actions of those brave young Iranians were a response to more than half a century of U.S. and Western meddling in Iran’s internal affairs, a mostly one-way relationship in which Iran’s vast oil wealth was terribly exploited by foreign corporations and the Iranian people were brutally oppressed by a U.S.-backed dictator.
+The actions of those brave young Iranians were a response to more than half century of American and Western meddling in Iran’s internal affairs, a mostly one-way relationship in which Iran’s vast oil wealth was exploited by foreign corporations and the Iranian people were brutally oppressed by a US-backed dictator.

 During World War II, the United States government and business interests began cozying up to Iran’s monarch, Mohammad Reza Shah Pahlavi.
 At first, it seemed like a symbiotic relationship.
 The Americans got access to Iranian oil and achieved a reduction of British and Soviet influence in the region, while the Shah garnered valuable support and security for his regime.
 But Washington’s true intentions were no secret: “The obvious fact is that we shall soon be in the position of actually ‘running’ Iran,” said State Department official Wallace Murray in 1942.